 We encourage you to monitor your own status with regard to your degree requirements.
-In order to avoid difficulty in the final year, in addition to using Degree Navigator, please schedule regular audits with Amee Pollack, Senior Advisor and Student Success Counselor, at apollack@mgsa.rutgers.edu.
-The summer before the final year of study, the Senior Advisor will review each student's transcript and complete a list of all remaining requirements for graduation.
+In order to avoid difficulty in the final year, in addition to using Degree Navigator, please schedule regular audits with Sabrina Gat, Academic Advisor and Student Success Counselor, at sig36@mgsa.rutgers.edu.
+The summer before the final year of study, the Advisor will review each student's transcript and complete a list of all remaining requirements for graduation.